 Karin Maddox, MD, specializes in neurology and pain management at Brain & Spine Specialists, located in Panama City, Florida.
 Her local hospital affiliations include Gulf Coast Regional Medical Center and Sacred Heart Health System-Bay Medical Center, both located in Panama City.

 Dr. Maddox received her Doctor of Medicine degree in 1997 in Augusta, Georgia, from the Medical College of Georgia at Augusta University.
 She then completed both an internship in internal medicine and a residency in neurology at Medical College of Georgia.

 Dr. Maddox is proud to serve neurological patients in Panama City at Brain & Spine Specialists, the only certified neurodiagnostic center for EMG and EEG in the area.
 She has more than 20 years of neurology experience and is known for her kind and caring attitude, and her success rate.
 Certified by the American Board of Psychiatry and Neurology, Dr. Maddox offers her neurological patients thoughtful, thorough, expert care.

 M.D., FACP, FAAN

-His awards include the Merit Award of the Florida Medical Association, Wall of Honor Gulf Coast Medical Center, Kenneth M. Viste Patient Advocate of American Academy of Neurology, Bay Medical Center Community Service, and Gulf Coast Medical Center Doctor of the Year.
+Dr. Elzawahry is extremely accomplished and has been recognized with many awards, including the Merit Award of the Florida Medical Association, Wall of Honor Gulf Coast Medical Center, Kenneth M. Viste Patient Advocate of American Academy of Neurology, Bay Medical Center Community Service, and Gulf Coast Medical Center Doctor of the Year.